aaron-grahn/pv/README.md

 master key.
 The master key, decrypted correctly, looks exactly like the master key, decrypted incorrectly, and works just as well to decrypt the site passwords, which also look the same whether correctly or incorrectly decrypted.
-An attacker would have to test the decrypted password against the site.
+An attacker would have to test the decrypted site password against the site.

-An attacker who knows the password for some site can perform an offline attack against the user passphrase, however, and could therefore learn all the other passwords.
+An attacker who knows the password for some site can perform an offline attack against the user passphrase, however, and could therefore learn all the other site passwords.

 An attacker can easily enough determine, offline, whether a password for some site exists, by hashing the site name together with the salt, and checking if such a file exists in the store.

+Suppose that, after a passphrase change, the master key backup file is retained.
+Now there are two blocks, with identical plaintext, but different keys.
+An attacker could, therefore, search for pairs of passphrases that derive pairs of keys that decrypt the two blocks identically.

 ### A design that is (nearly) immune to offline attacks